 Can I use my chosen name/pronouns in school and get my school records changed to reflect my name/gender?

 Your school should respect your wishes by using your preferred name/pronouns, and your records can be updated to reflect this.
 Remember to tell a teacher you trust so they can make sure other staff members know too.

 If you are under 16 and want to be known by a different name or pronoun that is not supported by your parents/guardians, talk to a staff member that you trust as you may still be able to use your preferred name/pronoun in school.

-To change your name through deed poll, without your parents/guardians consent, you must be 16 or over and to change your legal name on your birth certificate you must be 18.
+If you want a document with your new name on it, your parents/guardians can apply to change your name through deed poll at any age.
+However, to change your name through deed poll without your parents/guardians’ consent, you must be 16 or older; and to change your legal name on your birth certificate you must be 18.